Fedora 37 is due for release on October 25, 2022.

-The beta version for Fedora 37 has been released for public testing.
+The beta version of Fedora 37 has been released for public testing.

 Here, let me mention the key highlights of this release.